izabalra8/VideoStyleTransfer/README.md

 ### Run main.m

 You can simply use the file main.m to run the demo using some example images.
-To use your own images, save the source and the reference images on the folders `img/source` and `img/ref` respectively.
+To use your own images, save the source and the reference images on the folders `img/source` and `img/ref` under the names `source.jpg` and `ref.jpg` respectively.
 You will see the results in img/results